steffilazerte/workshop-dealing-with-data/README.md

     'help.start()' for an HTML browser interface to help.
     Type 'q()' to quit R.

-The important line is the first one: R version 4.3.2 (2023-10-31) – Eye Holes
+The important line is the first one: R version 4.4.2 (2024-10-31) – Pile of Leaves

 ### **3. Install/Update Packages**